Common Fraud and Scams

 If you were asked by an online acquaintance to accept funds into your account and immediately withdraw the majority of the funds – it’s scam.

-- Scammers create fake online profiles in order to build a relationship and gain your trust.
+- Scammers create fake online profiles using legitimate dating apps in order to build a relationship and gain your trust.

-- They may claim to be working oversees or in the military and soon present a need for money.
-The reasons for their request vary - emergencies, gambling debt, travel or surgery.
+- They may claim to be working overseas or in the military and soon present a need for money.
+The reasons for their request vary - emergencies, gambling debt, travel, or surgery.

 - You are asked to pay by wiring money or gift cards - where they can get cash quickly and still remain anonymous.